tlack/xxl/README.md

 XXL is still very much a work in progress and is mostly broken.
 That said, here are the major features I anticipate finishing soon-ish.

+- Floats!
+- Dictionary literals (dictionaries do work and exist as a primitive type, just can't decide on a literal syntax for them)
 - FancyRepl(tm)
 - Dates/times
 - In-memory tables